harvard-lil/warcbench/README.md

 # WARCbench 🛠️

-Utilities for exploring, analyzing, munging, recombining, and extracting data from WARC (Web ARChive) files.
+Utilities for exploring, analyzing, mungeing, recombining, and extracting data from WARC (Web ARChive) files.

 **Use it in the terminal...**
 ```bash